grafana/terraform-provider-grafana/docs/data-sources/team.md

 ### Read-Only

+- `admins` (Set of String) A set of email addresses corresponding to users who should be given admin membership to the team.
+Note: users specified here must already exist in Grafana.
 - `email` (String) An email address for the team.
 - `id` (String) The ID of this resource.
 - `members` (Set of String) A set of email addresses corresponding to users who should be given membership to the team.
+Use 'admins' field to grant team admin rights.
 Note: users specified here must already exist in Grafana.
 - `preferences` (List of Object) (see [below for nested schema](#nestedatt--preferences))
 - `team_id` (Number) The team id assigned to this team by Grafana.
 - `team_sync` (List of Object) Sync external auth provider groups with this Grafana team.
 Only available in Grafana Enterprise.